 At least today would be a less hectic ride.
-There would be no tricks to pull today nor any speed limits to break, just a nice cruise to the park.
+There would be no tricks to pull off today nor any speed limits meters to break, just a nice cruise to the city park.
 Myra was honestly a tad curious of the event herself, wondering what the whole commotion was about.
-The park wasn't a far distance away, a few minutes of trudging through traffic had them arriving at their destination.
+The park wasn't a far distance away, a few minutes of trudging through midday traffic had them arriving at their destination.

 "...That's the whole point Myra!"
-Facil grew a backbone, standing up to his best friend's hostility.
-"This life gotten too old too fast, I need something new...Maybe the future can give me just that," the hedgehog backed off slowly, only to have Myra follow.
+Facil finally grew a backbone, standing up to his best friend's hostility.
+"I'm tired of only being able to dream of new worlds, I want to live them! ...Maybe the future can give me just that," the hedgehog backed off slowly, only to have Myra follow.

 "Do you have any idea of who you'd be leaving behind?
 Your parents aren't going to be able to bail you out of this!"
 She warned him, informing him of the dire consequences if he were to go through with it.
 "And who are you going to go to when everyone you know and love is gone, huh?"
 Myra pressed harder with the questions, pushing Facil closer to his breaking point.

 "I'll...
 I'll figure that out when I get there!"
 The hedgehog stuttered for a bit, fairly hesitant about what he would actually do in the future.
 His ideal vision was beginning to seem a little bit sketchy now that Myra got under his quills to change the picture, but he was sure someone would set him up with a new life.
 Someone at a booth said so, so it had to be true...
 Right?